usnistgov/ndn-dpdk/ndn/README.md

 In Go, **Name** type represents a name.
 It contains a name components buffer and a `C.PName` instance.
 There are also functions to convert between `Name` and the corresponding NDN URI representation.
+These functions primarily use *canonical* URI representation, except that `ParseName` allows omitting "8=" prefix of GenericNameComponent.

 ## Packet Representation